TNPSC Biology Genetics Quiz 1

 Phenotype

-Phenotype refers to the observable characteristics of an organism, such as appearance, behavior, and physical traits.
-These traits are the result of the interaction between genes and the environment.
+Phenotype refers to the observable characteristics of an organism.
+These traits result from the interaction between an organism’s genotype and environmental factors.

 Key Points